virtual-cast/Zenject/README.md

 ## Scene Decorators

-Scene Decorators offer another approach to using multiple scenes together with zenject in addition to <a href="#scene-parenting">scene parenting</a> described above.
+Scene Decorators offer another approach to using multiple scenes together with zenject in addition to [scene parenting](#scene-parenting) described above.
 The difference is that with scene decorators, the multiple scenes in question will all share the same Container and therefore all scenes can access bindings in all other scenes (unlike with scene parenting where only the child can access the parent bindings and not vice versa).

-Another way to think about scene decorators is that it is a more advanced way doing the process described <a href="#injecting-data-across-scenes">for injecting data across scenes</a>.
+Another way to think about scene decorators is that it is a more advanced way doing the process described [for injecting data across scenes](#injecting-data-across-scenes).
 That is, they can be used to add behaviour to another scene without actually changing the installers in that scene.

 Usually, when you want to customize different behaviour for a given scene depending on some conditions, you would use boolean or enum properties on MonoInstallers, which would then be used to add different bindings depending on the values set.
 However, the scene decorator approach can be cleaner sometimes because it doesn't involve changing the main scene.